kgao/pokemon-live/README.md

    </p>

 # Deployment
-  After deploy your app to any server, you can play with your friends and share the pokemon geolocation with the entire community in real time, Enjoy the game!
+  After deploy your app to any server, you can play with your friends and share the pokemon geolocation with the entire community in real time, enjoy the game!
   <br/>
   Gotta Catch'em all!